fbpx

 Notice of Application

-1. The name of the Applicant;
+- The name of the Applicant;

-2. The name of the tribunal that made the decision.
+- The name of the tribunal that made the decision.
 Some offices are reluctant to give out the name of the decision-maker and the signature on the refusal letter is often illegible;

-3. The location of the tribunal.
+- The location of the tribunal.
 Exact addresses are not necessary and the address can be described as “the Canadian Embassy in China” or the “Canadian High Commission in New Delhi” for example;

-4. The date that the decision is made.
+- The date that the decision is made.
 This will usually be the date that the refusal letter is signed;

-6. The applicant’s visa office file number;
+- The Applicant’s visa office file number and unique client identifier (UCI) number;

-7. The Notice of Application must also set out the grounds upon which the Applicant is seeking to have the decision set aside.
+- The Notice of Application must also set out the grounds upon which the Applicant is seeking to have the decision set aside.

 The remedy sought at the Federal Court is outlined in the Application for Leave and for Judicial Review.
-When challenging the refusal of an application or dismissal of an appeal, typically the Court is asked to review the refusal or dismissal issued by a decision-maker, set aside the refusal/dismissal, and order that the matter be referred to a different decision-maker for re-determination.
+Generally, when challenging the refusal of an application or dismissal of an appeal, the Court is asked to review the refusal or dismissal issued by a decision-maker, set aside the refusal/dismissal, and order that the matter be referred to a different decision-maker for re-determination.
 In the case of a Mandamus application, the remedy sought is a Court order specifying a timeline within which a decision-maker must make a final decision.
 The Federal Court is not able to re-instate or issue immigration status.

 Open